Week 1 study notes

 Explain design as evidence-based help for people using systems, read one everyday object and one product screen, compare vague and structured AI critique, curate AI output with accept/adapt/reject notes, and produce a small product decision artifact grounded in user, task, context, friction, and evidence.

-Lesson thesis
+Lesson focus

 Design judgment is the discipline of making decisions that help people use systems well, especially when AI can generate options quickly.
 It starts with user, task, context, interface, friction, evidence, and decision.
 Product ownership begins when those observations become a clear choice about what to improve, defer, test, or explain.

-Prepared with study notes, references, and web examples.
+Includes study notes, references, and practice examples.

 This session is the entry point for the whole course.
 The visible topic is simple: what is design?
 The deeper purpose is more serious: learning how to observe a situation, name what matters, and turn that observation into a product decision.